 |

-miro" showing on the left of the first floor.
+miro" showing on the left of the first floor during 2008.
 This

 is a fashion house which caters for the 'large woman'.
 On the right can be